datadryad/dryad-app/app/views/stash_engine/pages/_fees_institution.html.md

 ### Total fees

-The DPC and Annual Service Fee are combined to calculate the total annual fee, which can range from 5,000 to 108,250 USD depending on the institution’s data publications and annual research expenditure.
+The DPC and Annual Service Fee are combined to calculate the total annual fee, which can range from $5,000 to $108,250 depending on the institution’s data publications and annual research expenditure.

 <div style="text-align: center;">
 <div class="table-wrapper" role="region" tabindex="0" style="margin: 0 auto">